QC-Protocol/BronDatamodel/Python/README.md

+This readme assumes a command line with "Python" as the working directory.

 # Installation

 Create a virtual environment with the tool of your choice, but here we use `virtualenv` and `pip`.
 Installing the `pybron` package is straightforward: